 - 3.1.
 Risk management is the planned and systematic approach to the identification, evaluation and control of risk.
 The objective of risk management is to secure the assets and reputation of the Council and to ensure the continued financial and organisational well-being of the Council.
-The Council approved an updated Risk Management policy and strategy for 2020-2022 in October 2020.
+The Council approved an updated Risk Management Policy and Strategy for 2022-2024 in October 2022.
 The measures which the Council has adopted are principles of good management practice which seek to control and balance risk and opportunity. - 3.2.
-The Council has a Risk Management Policy and Strategy in place for 2020-2022.
 The Council's risk management objectives are to: - Ensure that risk management is clearly and consistently integrated and evidenced in the culture of the Council. - Manage risk in accordance with best practice. - Anticipate and respond to changing social, environmental and legislative requirements. - Consider compliance with health and safety, insurance and legal requirements as a minimum standard. - Prevent death, injury, damage and losses, and reduce the cost of incidents and accidents. - Inform policy and operational decisions by identifying risks and their likely impact. - Raise awareness of the need for risk management by all those connected with the Council's delivery of service. - Recognise that good risk management also includes positive risk taking and the identification of opportunities. - 3.3.
-Good progress has been made with the improvements identified in our 2019/20 audit of Corporate Governance and Risk Management that should ensure the Council continues to meet the above objectives.
+An internal audit of Corporate Governance and Risk Management processes was carried out during 2022/23 and good progress is being made with the implementation of the resulting actions relating to risk management.